High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Comparison Optimization

-Another work has modeled a SONOS transistor Hopfield based network as a memristor crossbar \cite{YiARXIV2021}.
-They calculated their energy to solution using the same 60 by 60 graphs from the BiqMac library as 33 nJ.
-This work also involves external circuitry to read the output of a cycle in order to feed it as the input to the next.
-While this work did not provide exact cycle times, it discusses a SONOS ramp-up times of a microsecond for a different demonstration.
-As such, we suspect our network is significantly faster.
+Another work has modeled a Hopfield network based on memristive SONOS transistors \cite{YiARXIV2021}.
+For the same Biq Mac library and network size, their energy consumption was 33 nJ, which is 89.7\% greater than our proposed spintronic network.
+Their work also requires external circuitry to read the output of each cycle in order to feed it as input to the next cycle.
+While their work did not specify the cycle time, it mentions a SONOS ramp-up time of 1 ms for a different demonstration.
+We therefore suspect that our network is significantly faster.

-The associative memory task used considerably less energy due to its quicker convergence time.
-Over 100 trials, a 60 neuron spintronic Hopfield network reached an approximate solution at a faster average speed of 81.1 ns with no trial taking longer than 118 ns to converge.
-The network consumed an approximate average of 83.1 mW and used 6.75 nJ, having a worst case energy consumption of 8.65 nJ.

-Additionally, while we did not consider it in this paper due to manufacturability concerns, reducing the synaptic weight voltage to 0 during the charge-up stage would eliminate the \( V_C \gtrapprox W \) constraint.
-A significant reduction of \(V_C\) can then occur with only minimal impact on the total convergence time due to the fact that the charge up stage takes far less than a nanosecond with our parameters.
-This could drastically mitigate the charge-up state's energy consumption, which consumes around half of the total energy used by a 60 neuron network.